swayamterode/react/2.Igniting_our_App/README.md

 Now the important thing to do in `<script></script>` in [index.html](./index.
 HTML) is we need to declare the type of the script.
 To react work we need to make the type `module` **because browser scripts cannot have imports or exports.**

-Anything which can be generated on server can be pushed to .gitingnore
+Anything which can be generated on the server can be pushed to .gitingnore

 > We have our package manager who handles and take care of transitive dependency of code!